A FABRIC TOPPED FOOTSTOOL GETS A MAKEOVER WITH CAVIAR PAINT AND THIS GORGEOUS PARISIAN FURNITURE TRANSFER!

 Here’s what I started with.
 A Bombay Company footstool that my Dad recovered years ago…

-My sister was getting tired of the floral so we updated it with Parisian Letter and a black on black base.
+My sister was getting tired of the floral so we updated it with this Parisian Letter Transfer and a black on black base.
 What do you think?

 Looks like a brand new footstool, right?!

 THIS POST IS SPONSORED/CONTAINS AFFILIATE LINKS TO PRODUCTS I USE.
 YOU CAN SEE MY FULL DISCLOSURE HERE.